-Amount and Length of Awards

-Total funding for this solicitation and the number of awards made will depend on the availability of funds, the quality of the applications, and other pertinent factors.
-NIJ anticipates that approximately \$7 million may become available for up to 14 awards wherein each award will not exceed \$500,000.
+Amount and Length of Awards: Total funding for this solicitation and the number of awards made will depend on the availability of funds, the quality of the applications, and other pertinent factors.
+NIJ anticipates that approximately \$3 million may become available for 2-4 awards made through this solicitation.
 All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.

 In general, NIJ will limit any grants under this program to a maximum period of 18 months after the start of the award.
+Applicants should be aware that the total period of an award, including one that receives a project period extension, ordinarily will not exceed 3 years.